Master of Fine Arts in Music with Specialisation in Improvisation and World Music Performance

 Programme structure and content

-- Main Subject Master's Improvisation/World music (60 credits)
+- Main Subject Master's Improvisation or Contemporary Traditional Music (60 credits)

 These courses support you in developing a clear personal profile.
 During each semester, a concert is prepared and performed, which is also the basis for your independent project.
 You also participate in artistic international collaboration projects with other master's programmes.